MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almacceleratorpowerplatform.md

     | ClientSecret | [The Application (client) Secret you copied when creating the App Registration] NOTE: It's recommended that you secure this value by selecting the lock next to the value so others can't see your secret. |
     | TenantID  | [The Directory (tenant) ID you copied when creating the App Registration] |

-### Update Permissions for the Project Build Service
+### Update permissions for the Project Build Service

 > [!IMPORTANT]
 > There are a number of "Build Service" accounts in DevOps that may confuse the steps below.
 Pay close attention to the names / format specified in Step 3 and 5 below.
 You may need to search for the specific account if it doesn't show up in the initial list.